Atia-Farha/stopwatch/README.md

 ## Reporting Issues

-If you encounter any functional issue, screen adjustment issue, or complaint about the design, please let me know in the 'Issues' section.
-I will make every effort to fix it as quickly as possible.
+If you encounter any bugs or have suggestions for improvement, please report them in the 'Issues' section of the GitHub repository.
+I will address them promptly.

 <p align="center">© Designed and developed by Atia Farha | ALL RIGHTS RESERVED</p>